-Dee Rees and Mary J. Blige Dug Into Their Roots To Make 'Mudbound'
+Dee Rees And Mary J. Blige Dug Into Their Roots To Make 'Mudbound'

-Dee Rees and Mary J. Blige Dug Into Their Roots To Make 'Mudbound'
+Dee Rees And Mary J. Blige Dug Into Their Roots To Make 'Mudbound'

 Black History Month is a time when a lot of people remember firsts, such as Thurgood Marshall, the first African-American Supreme Court justice.
 Now, the film awards season has given us two new names to join those ranks.